 The Reolink Solar Panel is designed specifically for the Argus 2 and Argus Go cameras to provide them with continuous green power.
-The solar panel is an accessory and you can buy it separately for $29.99.
+The solar panel is an accessory and you can buy it separately.

 Difference #2: Starlight Night Vision – Even though both cameras offer 1080p full HD night vision, the Argus 2 takes it a step further by offering the Starlight Night Vision aka colorful night vision.

 The Starlight Night Vision allows you to see everything in true color.
 Colorful night vision can potentially help you see valuable visual details to identify people, vehicles, or other objects in the video clip.